 Pediment alluvium, which caps the Goldens Ranch Formation in the South Hills, reflects an old erosional surface that developed during and after uplift of the South Hills area.
 The pediment alluvium, which is 0-20 feet thick, is very similar in texture and composition to the material that forms the old alluvial fans to the east.
 The most noticeable difference is the increased abundance of volcanic clasts and the local occurrence of red, semi- to moderatelyconsolidated, pebbly sandstone and sandy limestone.
-The red, pebbly sandstone and sandy limestone which occur locally as pods between the Goldens Ranch Formation and the poorly consolidated upper pediment alluvium may represent local ponds that formed on the erosional surface (Oviatt, personal communication, 1989).
-Like the old alluvial fans, the pediment alluvium occurs at relatively high levations, reflecting the uplift and dissection that occurred after deposition.
+The red, pebbly sandstone and sandy limestone which occur locally as pods between the Goldens Ranch Formation and the poorly consolidated upper pediment have been deposited in alluvium may represent local ponds that formed on the erosional surface (Oviatt, personal communication, 1989).
+Like the old alluvial fans, the pediment alluvium occurs at relatively high elevations, reflecting the uplift and dissection that occurred after deposition. older pediment development.